pzaino/thecrowler/doc/timeseries.md

 The events service starts incremental aggregation only when both `timeseries.enabled` and `timeseries.aggregation.enabled` are true. `schedule` is a Go duration.
 Each run is bounded by `batch_size * max_batches` and stores a checkpoint.
 The next run starts at `checkpoint - overlap`, allowing late observations to replace already materialized complete buckets.
 Aggregation failure is logged and does not fail indexing/event work.

-Aggregation uses four distinct mechanisms; none should be described as a transaction-scoped aggregation lock:
+Aggregation uses four distinct mechanisms

 1. A **process-local mutex** admits only one aggregation invocation in a process.
 It does not coordinate separate processes.
 2. A **backend cluster-wide writer lease** admits one aggregation writer across application instances.
 PostgreSQL implements this with one fixed, global session-level advisory-lock identity.
 The identity is deliberately independent of `RunKey`.